Dining Out at The Farrier - A Review

 At the end of the meal we were very happy and satisfied.
 We retreated to the bar area and sat by the fire and I ordered a gin cocktail from the extensive cocktail menu.
 As Nick was driving he ordered a coffee from the coffee menu.
 It was the perfect way to end a lovely meal.

-We really enjoyed our visit to The Farrier, it is a wonderful addition to the village and it is definitely an added bonus with it being 2 minutes down the road from Crows Nest Caravan Park.
+We really enjoyed our visit to The Farrier, it is a wonderful addition to the village and it is definitely an added bonus with it being 2 minutes down the road from Crows Nest Caravan Park and Lebberston Caravan Park.